Ana-Laura-Simoes/drivent-front/README.md

 ## About

-This is a web application that offers everything since registering the user , to selecting the activities that will take place at the event.
+This is a web browser application with which you can manage every single aspect of your event.
 Below are the implemented features:

 - Sign Up
 - Sign In